Michelle F. Moseley Counseling

 The topic of motherhood is another area where many women feel rejected.
 I know several women who purposely do not attend services on Mother’s Day because of all the emphasis on being a biological mother.
 This overlooks those who mother folks in other ways, those who are struggling in their efforts to become a mother, those who have tension-filled relationships with their own mothers, and all the others who don’t fit within the narrow mold of biological motherhood celebrated in many churches on this day.

 I’ve also seen men’s events that were focused on learning to hunt and eating absurd amounts of meat.
-This can communicate that you’re not truly a man, whatever that means, if you don’t enjoy hunting or prefer a vegetarian diet.
+This can communicate that you’re not truly a “man”, whatever that means, if you don’t enjoy hunting or if you prefer a vegetarian diet.

 I truly believe that when we know better, we have the opportunity to do better.
 You may be in a position to help a particular church do better.
 Here are some ideas of how the Church (and individual churches) can do better, and perhaps decrease the number of folks who feel rejected by the Church.